hfleitas/grouper/notebook/readme.md

 ```
 Solutions:
 1. Add a `.option("writeMode","Queued")`, that will fix this issue.
-2. Use json format and mapping. (preferred)
+2. Use option format & mapping for json. (preferred)

 ## Is it possible for the spark connector to run control commands?